 Now that you have a job description and a salary allocated, where can you start looking for your new hire?
 Place a job listing on all the usual places, like LinkedIn, Glassdoor and other job boards.
 But also look through Hootsuite’s Certified Social Media Consultants Directory.
 Try putting a job listing up on MediaBistro.com, or UpWork, too.

 As the responses to your job listing start trickling in, you’ll realize you need to know if these people who say they know social media … actually do know social media.

 They should offer links to examples that demonstrate their social prowess.
 (If they don’t, toss that resume right now.)
-The first place to check would be on their social media profiles.
+The first place to check would be to find their social media accounts.
 Notice follower counts, plus what they’ve been sharing and liking.
-If people have interacted with their shares, or asked them questions, have they responded?
-Can you tell if they’re using any of the major social media tools, like Buffer, Hootsuite, Oktopost or SproutSocial?
+If people have interacted with their shares or asked them questions, have they responded?
+Can you tell if they’re using any of the major social media tools, like Buffer, Hootsuite, Oktopost, or SproutSocial?
 If they’ve included past social media clients or jobs on their application, how do those social media accounts look?

 Be mindful of job discrimination as you scrutinize your hire online: There are state and federal rules about using social media to discriminate against job applicants.
 This applies to race and religion, but it applies to an applicant’s age, too.
 Just someone is over 50 doesn’t mean they can’t be a rock star social marketer.
 The most conservative action is to check only the links they provide.